bsmith89/midas2-wiki/Home.md

 MIDAS2 Analysis Modules
 ](static/Fig.Modules.png)

-Before running these modules, however, the MIDAS workflow starts by identifying species at high coverage in each sample (species module).
+Before running these modules, however, the MIDAS2 workflow starts by identifying species at high coverage in each sample (species module).
 The results of this analysis are then be used to filter the databases used in subsequent steps.